Once you have created Financial Periods, they will be added to Transactions and displayed in reports.

 Financial Periods will also prevent transactions from being posted to the period when the intended period is closed.
 New transactions can still be allocated to transactions dated within the period, but no transaction created once a financial period is closed can have a posting date within that period.

-If you are setting up Financial Periods for the first time, it is recommended that a single Financial Period is created as a catch-all for previous periods.
-At a minimum, the current and next Financial Periods should be created; however, best practice suggests creating the entire year of Financial Periods.
+When setting up Financial Periods for the first time, the current and next Financial Periods should be created at a minimum; however, best practice suggests creating the entire year of Financial Periods.
 The subsequent year Financial Periods should be created at least three months prior to year end.

 Best practice would be to keep only current and next Periods open at a time.